 Income tax refund anticipation loans are not a good deal for consumers.
-In fact, they are down right crummy and can cost you hundreds of dollars.
+In fact, they are downright crummy and can cost you hundreds of dollars.
 Unless you are in dire need of funds right away for a legitimate emergency, you are better off being patient and waiting for your income tax refund to come to you through direct deposit or even the mail instead of getting an income tax refund loan.
 What Is an Income Tax Refund Loan?
-When you complete your income tax return this year, you may be asked if you want your income tax refund right away … [Read more...] about The Dangers Of Income Tax Refund Anticipation Loans
+A tax refund anticipation loans is a program offered by many of the nation’s largest tax filing companies.
+The program … [Read more...] about

 There are some crazy things that Uncle Sam wants to collect taxes on from you.
 Did you know that Michael Phelps and the rest of the US Olympians who earned a medal in the Olympics will owe the United States government taxes on their prize money under current law?
 Having a tax bill on these events just blows my mind.
 There are some other events and windfalls that can trigger a tax bill if you’re not careful.
 Here are five of the most random things that generate taxable income and a subsequent tax liability for you when it comes time to … [Read more...] about 5 Amazing Events That Trigger A Tax Bill like Winning an Olympic Medal